darrenks/nibbles/docs/tutorial_basics.md

 </details>

 ## Input
-All programs actually starts off with args available for use.
+All programs actually start off with args available for use.

 - `$` is the entire stdin as a string
 - `@` is the entire stdin parsed into a list of ints (with non ints removed)